aws-samples/build-an-agentic-llm-assistant/lab_02_serverless_llm_assistant_setup/README.md

 ```

 At this stage the LLM could only answer questions based on its training data.
-Therefore, it can assist you in understanding concepts such as with the question `Could you explain the transformer model?`
+For instance, it can assist you in understanding concepts such as the transformer model with the question `Could you explain the transformer model?`